michellab/BioSimSpace/paper/paper.md

 # Acknowledgments

 BioSimSpace is the flagship software project of CCPBioSim and was funded through an EPSRC Flagship Software grant: EP/P022138/1.
+CJW is funded by an EPSRC Research Software Engineering Fellowship: EP/N018591/1.